 Steve Sénèque is an Australian and Swiss national living in Geneva.
-He is currently the Chief Investment Officer (CIO) and partner of XP Sartus Capital, a wealth management and multi-family office business unit of the XP Group (Brazil).
 Steve holds a PhD in Economics from the Australian National University and has 30 years of international experience.
 He began his career as an economist working principally in Vietnam on poverty and development projects for UNICEF and UNDP.
 After moving to Geneva in 1997 he began a career in wealth and fund management.
-Since then Steve has held a variety of senior management roles, including Senior Vice President for Santander Group (Geneva), President and CIO of Sparx International Hong Kong, Head of Equities (Japan) for Fidelity International in Tokyo, and Investment Director at Octogone Gestion SA (Geneva).
-Outside of his professional activities, Steve has has been involved with philanthropic causes, including the Ashoka Support Network, through which he became active as a volunteer and adviser for IBJ since 2014.
+Since then Steve has held a variety of senior management roles, including Senior Vice President for Santander Group (Geneva), President and Chief Investment Officer of Sparx International Hong Kong, Head of Equities (Japan) for Fidelity International in Tokyo, Investment Director at Octogone Gestion SA (Geneva) and most recently Chief Investment Officer of XP Private Europe.
+He is currently an independent financial consultant.
+Outside of his professional activities, Steve has been involved with philanthropic causes, including the Ashoka Support Network, through which he began his involvement with IBJ in 2014.

 A former public defender, Karen is the founder and CEO of International Bridges to Justice.
 Karen first developed her interest in the cross section of criminal law and human rights as a Thomas J. Watson Fellow in 1986, after observing Southeast Asian refugees detained in a local prison without trial.
 In 1994, she moved to Cambodia to train the country’s first core group of public defenders and subsequently served as a United Nations Judicial Mentor.
 Under the auspices of the U.N., she trained judges and prosecutors, and established the first arraignment court in Cambodia.